+Like other fancy-color diamonds -- such as yellow, blue, and pink -- black diamonds are made of carbon, as are the colorless (white) variety.
 The opaque bort diamonds get their color from graphite inclusions, but these are rarely used in jewelry.

 In fact, the carbonado diamonds are only found in Brazil and the Central African Republic.
 Most of the black diamonds are small, too; larger ones exist, but they fracture more easily than the colorless diamonds.

 The contrast between black and white diamonds is striking, so they are often paired in jewelry design and then set in a white metal, such as white gold or silver.
 This look is especially popular in black diamond necklaces and rings.
 When you want some black diamond jewelry for everyday fashion, look for pendants in classic and vintage designs, like hearts, braids, and flowers, or as cute and trendy critters, dragonflies, and initials.

 When you want a new piece of fine jewelry to wear for special occasions, consider black diamond earrings or a black diamond ring.
 Black stones provide shine and an air of mystery while white diamonds add a little sparkle to the design.
 Black diamonds are even appearing in engagement rings and men's wedding bands.
 If you want to get away from the common black-and-silver look, try a design set in yellow or pink gold.
 A new look in wedding rings that is catching the eye of the fashion conscious pairs black diamonds with a black gold band.

 Electronic diamond testers often identify treated black diamonds as moissanites, causing concern to consumers who thought they had black diamonds.
 This can occur if the tester was designed to separate diamond from moissanite based on electro-conductivity.
 Moissanite stones are electro-conductive, but natural-color diamonds are not.
 However, color-treated black diamonds become electro-conductive during the process that enhances their color.
 As a result, jewelers sometimes mis-identify the color-treated stones.